 (b) had been posted with the Exchange and remained available but unexecuted during the final five (5) minutes of the Trading before commencement of trading in the Closing Range.

-A.7- If any daily Settlement Price is inconsistent with executions that occurred during the Closing Range in other Contract Months or with other market information known to the Exchange, then the Exchange may establish an alternate daily Settlement Price ("Alternate Price") at a level consistent with such other transactions or market information.
+A.7- If any daily Marker Price is inconsistent (excluding the last Trading Day of such Contract Month) with executions that occurred during the Closing Range in other Contract Months or with other market information known to the Exchange, then the Exchange may establish an alternate daily Settlement Price ("Alternate Price") at a level consistent with such other transactions or market information.
 Examples of market information which may lead the Exchange to establish an Alternate Price may include, but is not limited to:

 (a) Executions prior to the Closing Range,